ghc-proposals/ghc-proposals/README.rst

 the GHC Steering Committee, is to broaden the discussion of the evolution of GHC.

-What is the timeline of a propsoal?
+What is the timeline of a proposal?
 -----------------------------------

 1. The author drafts a proposal.